Eviction Law in New Mexico

 Step 1.
 Check Your Local Laws

-- Causing damage to the property beyond normal wear and tear
+- Property damage – Causing destruction that goes beyond normal use or reasonable wear and tear

 Step 2.
 Give a Formal Notice of Eviction